Last Updated on

 - Offers GTS scanning tool that you can use for sequence scanning (only available for Windows)

-- Compatible with TWAIN (application programming interface)
+- Compatible with TWAIN (and an animation program interface)

 - Comes with an impressive variety of animation effects, including changing picture styles, affected incident light, and more